Virtual Conference Events

 - include a title, description, and statement of value

 Virtual conference event proposals can be submitted the same way in-person event proposals are submitted, which is through the My Events page of your AWP account.
-If you are only interested in proposing a virtual event, be sure to select the option that states “I prefer that this session be prerecorded and held virtually” when completing your proposal.
+If you are only interested in proposing a virtual event, be sure to select the option that states “I prefer that this session be prerecorded and made available on-demand online” when completing your proposal.

 - June–July: Conference subcommittee evaluates proposals